Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Preliminaries

-for any \(\lambda, \mu \in \C^*\).
 This ensures that the clustering is based on the intrinsic geometry of the space, rather than on specific choices of representatives for the points.
 In many applications, such as image analysis or genomic data, the data points naturally reside in a weighted projective space due to inherent symmetries or scaling properties.
-By employing a distance that accounts for these properties, our clustering algorithm can effectively group points that are similar in a geometrically meaningful way.
-This distance serves as a valid measure of dissimilarity for clustering purposes, enabling algorithms such as hierarchical clustering to partition the data effectively.
+By employing a dissimilarity measure that accounts for these properties, our clustering algorithm can effectively group points that are similar in a geometrically meaningful way.
+This dissimilarity measure serves as a valid tool for clustering purposes, enabling algorithms such as hierarchical clustering to partition the data effectively.

-\begin{rem} Computing the exact value of \( d([z], [w]) \) involves solving an optimization problem over \(\lambda\) and \(\mu\), which can be computationally intensive.
-In practice, we approximate this infimum by sampling a finite set of \(\lambda\) and \(\mu\) values or by employing numerical optimization methods to find sufficiently close approximations. \end{rem}
+\begin{rem} Computing the exact value of \( d([z], [w]) \) involves solving an optimization problem over the unit circle, which can be computationally intensive.
+In practice, we approximate this minimum by sampling a finite set of \(\phi\) values or by employing numerical optimization methods to find sufficiently close approximations. \end{rem}

 Working directly in the weighted projective space allows us to leverage the inherent geometric structure of the data, which can lead to more efficient and accurate clustering compared to traditional methods that might require projecting the data into a different space.
 By preserving the weighted scaling equivalences, our approach can capture symmetries and invariances that are crucial in applications such as computer vision and genomic data analysis.
 Furthermore, as demonstrated in \cite{2024-3} and \cite{2024-4}, this direct approach can offer computational advantages, particularly in high-dimensional or heterogeneous data settings.